sroye98/githubtest/ConsoleApp/readme.md

-# This is the Console App
+# This is the Console Application